-The AM Strategy is developed by Technical Services and Asset Custodians are responsible for individual Asset Management Plans.
+The AM Strategy is developed by Technical Services and, currently, Asset Custodians are responsible for individual Asset Management Plans.
+This responsibility is in the process of being transferred over to the Asset Strategy Team.

 Council has adopted Asset Management Plans on Council's webpage